 Today is My Love’s 81st birthday.
 Our Alzheimer’s journey began sometime in fall of 2011… the date escapes me…but I think acknowledging almost nine years has made me mindful of time!
-I never dreamed caregiving, and thus my books about caregiving, would span such a long time!
+I never dreamed caregiving, and thus my books about caregiving, would span such a long, long time!

-As a fledgling caregiver, I was unfamiliar with just about everything and wished for a book that gave me a loose understanding of the dementia impact on life from a spouse-caregiver perspective.
+As a fledgling caregiver, I was unfamiliar with just about everything and wished for books that gave me a loose understanding of the dementia impact on life from a spouse-caregiver perspective.

 If only as a new caregiver I had discovered stories about a retired wife whose loved one was diagnosed after retirement with several fatal diseases, including Alzheimer’s.
 If only I had discovered that I was among a special group, a tribe, a family of caring human beings who could become supportive for me as I was becoming for My Love.

 A book that shared emotional stories would have been perfect.
 It might have guided me to see experiences I did not know to look for.
 If only I had not taken so long to look at life with new eyes and a more nurturing heart.
 And so I felt the need to become a storyteller, to unmask incidents and tidbits, emotions and experiences, that might help caregivers understand the need to reach out for support waiting for them.

 So I wrote one, and then two … Accepting the Gift of Caregiving series of books, Is There Any Ice Cream? and Did You Hide the Cookies?
 And then this blog of the same name as the series of books.

 Caregivers depend on one another.
 Become part of the caregiver chain of care! 💜